-1. Obtain two private key and digital certificate pairs to be used by the Web Services runtime.
+1. Obtain two private key and digital certificate pairs to be used by the Web services runtime.
 One of the pairs is used for digitally signing the SOAP message and the other for encrypting it.

-Although not required, Oracle recommends that you obtain two pairs that will be used only by WebLogic Web Services.
+Although not required, Oracle recommends that you obtain two pairs that will be used only by WebLogic Web services.
 You must also ensure that both of the certificate's key usage matches what you are configuring them to do.
 For example, if you are specifying that a certificate be used for encryption, be sure that the certificate's key usage is specified as for encryption or is undefined.
-Otherwise, the Web Services security runtime will reject the certificate.
+Otherwise, the Web services security runtime will reject the certificate.

-WARNING: Oracle requires that the key length be 1024 bits or larger.
+Note: Oracle requires that the key length be 1024 bits or larger.

-You can use the Cert Gen utility or Sun Microsystem's keytool utility to perform this step.
+You can use the Cert Gen utility or Sun Microsystem's keytool utility (http://java.sun.com/javase/6/docs/tooldocs/solaris/keytool.h tml) to perform this step.
 For development purposes, the keytool utility is the easiest way to get started.

-See Obtaining Private Keys, Digital Signatures, and Trusted Certificate Authorities" in Securing WebLogic Server.
+See Obtaining Private Keys, Digital Signatures, and Trusted Certificate Authorities" in Oracle Fusion Middleware Securing Oracle WebLogic Server.